What is a reserved balance?

-If you do foresee the need to make a digital currency payment to an external address, please ensure you consider the reserve period.
-Funds can always be stored within your CoinJar's Cash Account, Hedged Accounts, or digital currency accounts to be used later for immediate external payments.
+If you do foresee the need to make an immediate digital currency payment to an external address in the future, please ensure you consider the reserve period, and your early withdrawal allowance.
+Funds can always be stored within your CoinJar's Cash Account, Hedged Accounts, or digital currency accounts to be used later for instant external payments.

 Because your reserved balance controls the digital currency amount you can send from your CoinJar to an external address, price fluctuation can affect your ability to make new Payments.

 An example, assuming the reserved balance won't reset for seven days:

 If you make a $1,000 Australian dollar deposit into your CoinJar, your reserved balance will remain at $1,000 for the next seven days.
 This will temporarily prevent you from sending $1,000 worth of digital currencies to an external blockchain address.
 In the meantime, you might convert that amount into $1,000 worth of bitcoin.
 If the bitcoin price were to increase by 50% during the seven day period, you’d now hold $1,500 worth of bitcoin.
 You could send out the difference between the current bitcoin valuation, and the amount of your current reserved balance - in this case $500 worth of bitcoin.

 The same can be said for a decrease in valuation.
 If the bitcoin price were to decline drastically during this seven day period, it could potentially prevent you from sending out a bitcoin amount that has already been stored in your CoinJar.